 To attend the mandatory lab work it is required that the following course is passed:

-All mandatory activity must be approved before the candidate can take the final exam.
+- All mandatory activities must be approved before the student can take the final exam.

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.

 It will also be counted as 1 of the 3 attempts to sit the exam for this course if you sit the exam for the following course:

 No examination support material is allowed.

 Language of examination